kaviles22/EMG_SignalClassification/README.md

 ### Feature extraction
 Two approaches were analyzed:
-1. Statistical features (Refer to EEG ignal classification github)
+1. Statistical features
 2. RMS in time windows: extracting the rms value in subwindows.

 Refer to:
 ## Training and converting the TF model to a TF Lite model
-A tensorflow model was trained and the converted into a TF Lite model.
+A tensorflow model was trained and then converted into a TF Lite model.

 ## Deploying model and testing it on real-time.
 The whole pipeline was deployed on a ESP-C3 development board.
 The code was written in C# and the model output was used to activate the servo motors to move a prosthesis.